onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Mojem takiva requests (called challenges) da bivat razbiti na sub-challenges i da bivat match-vani s razlichni izpulniteli i posle tehniq output da bude assemble-nat into the final thing such that the whole request can not be satisfied
 Tezi sub problems mogat da budat route-vani

 Postmodernism & its radical relativism trains reasonableness out of you because it robs you of the capacity to compare which is crucial in bringing order to your own model of the world - your own ontology of what is.
-Without comparison you drift towards nihilism and you can’t make meaning out of it all - no - we don’t all har our truths which are equally valid - we have our own representations but there is only one truth!!!
+Without comparison you drift towards nihilism and you can’t make meaning out of it all - no - we don’t all have our truths which are equally valid - we have our own representations but there is only one truth!!!
 Truth is oneness because reality is one - “the customer is always right” fuck that - only truth and oneness are always right.
 Postmodernism is a memetic disease and it needs to be weeded out - **spit on radical relativism** - radical relativism is cognitive anaesthesia - it breaks the connectivity and integration and renders the subject unconscious and unable to reason and progress - without comparison the whole structure falls apart!
 Radical relativism breaks your ability to relativize and compare!
 It breaks relativism!
 Radical relativism breaks the capacity for relativising by denying comparison as legitimate!
-Radical relativism gets you drowned in incoherence and fragmentation
+Radical relativism gets you drowned in incoherence and fragmentation it is the OG brainrot it is the antithesis to god (when conceived as truth)

 Plurisbus
 Realno trqbva da izgradim the memetic bus of our distributed system - neshto kato Nvidia NVLink spine - like the memory bus on a motherboard - play the clip of jensen saying that it can handle more than the entire traffic of the internet and show yourself with a boner